 Is it any different from a normal toilet?

-Yes and no. A compact toilet works just like any other toilet, but because it is smaller, it has some unique features.
-Fully shrouded bowls, shorter bowls, hidden tanks all these are features you’d expect to see in a compact toilet, but not necessarily in a normal toilet.
+Yes and No. A compact toilet works just like any other toilet, but because it is smaller, it has some unique features.
+Fully shrouded bowls, shorter bowls, hidden tanks all are features you’d expect to see in a compact toilet, but not necessarily in a normal toilet.

 Ultimately, they are a better fit for small bathrooms, and though their main advantage is that they are excellent space-savers, the best compact toilets in the industry come packed with a lot of handy features.

 The most obvious reason why you’re here browsing through the best compact toilets in the market is that you need something smaller.
 Compact toilets are great for confined spaces.